Mike Alexander (racing driver): Career before national racing

 Alexander was the 1978 and 1992 track champion at the historic Nashville International Raceway, now known as Fairgrounds Speedway.

-In 1983, driving Late Models on paved tracks for car owner Bobby Ray Jones, he won the NASCAR Weekly Racing Series national championship, and won the NASCAR Grand American Stock Car championship in its final year.
+In 1983, driving Late Models on paved tracks for car owner Bobby Ray Jones, Alexander won the NASCAR Weekly Racing Series national championship, and won the NASCAR Grand American Stock Car championship in its final year.
 Alexander won 31 of the 56 races that he entered.
 Most were at Nashville, Tennessee or Birmingham, Alabama (where he won the track championship), but some ranged as far as South Carolina or Florida.
 He was born to a family well-known in the Nashville automotive scene who operated several area franchised dealerships.

 2020 brought Alexander back to the Fairgrounds with ARCA driver Mason Mingus behind the wheel of the famed 84 throwback to the BRJ days in the 80’s.
 The two paired up with longtime Fairgrounds member Ben Pruitt and Mark Lawson.

 2021 plans are the same as 2020 with Mingus driving and Alexander on top of the box.